wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 The complete guide for integrations can be found [here](https://docs.google.com/document/d/1QotuX58m9f_GFJbLK-aZ74PDsf-SzmM8VoEhvrlkza0/edit)

 ### Splunk from manager
+To integrate Splunk from the manager, it is possible to do it via Splunk Forwarder or via Logstash.

+#### Via Splunk Forwarder
-To integrate Splunk from the manager, the first step is to configure the required indices.
+The first step is to configure the required indices.
 To do that, attach a terminal to the Splunk instance and create a file `/opt/splunk/etc/system/local/indexes.conf`, with the following content:

 ```
 [wazuh-alerts]